Human body: Gallbladder

-The gallbladder is a hollow pear shaped organ located posterior to the inferior middle part of the right lobe of the liver.
+The gallbladder is a hollow pear-shaped organ located posterior to the inferior middle part of the right lobe of the liver.
 It is variable in shape and size.
 It stores bile before it is released into the small intestine via the common bile duct to help with digestion of fats.
-It receives bile from the liver via the cystic duct which connects to the common hepatic duct to form the common bile duct.
+It receives bile from the liver via the cystic duct, which connects to the common hepatic duct to form the common bile duct.

-The gallbladder gets its blood supply from the cystic artery which in most people emerges from the right hepatic artery.
+The gallbladder gets its blood supply from the cystic artery, which in most people, emerges from the right hepatic artery.

 Gallstones is a common disease in which one or more stones form in the gallbladder or biliary tract.
-Most people are asymptomatic but if a stone blocks the biliary tract it causes a gallbladder attack, symptoms may include sudden pain in the upper right abdomen and or center of the abdomen.
+Most people are asymptomatic but if a stone blocks the biliary tract, it causes a gallbladder attack; symptoms may include sudden pain in the upper right abdomen or center of the abdomen.
 Nausea and vomiting may also occur.
 Typical treatment is removal of the gallbladder through a procedure called a cholecystectomy.
-Having gallstones is a risk factor for gallbladder cancer which although quite uncommon is rapidly fatal if not diagnosed early.
+Having gallstones is a risk factor for gallbladder cancer, which, although quite uncommon, is rapidly fatal if not diagnosed early.

 Systems

 Circulatory system

 The circulatory system consists of the heart and blood vessels (arteries, veins and capillaries).
-The heart propels the circulation of the blood, which serves as a "transportation system" to transfer oxygen, fuel, nutrients, waste products, immune cells and signalling molecules (i.e. hormones) from one part of the body to another.
+The heart propels the circulation of the blood, which serves as a "transportation system" to transfer oxygen, fuel, nutrients, waste products, immune cells and signaling molecules (i.e. hormones) from one part of the body to another.
 Paths of blood circulation within the human body can be divided into two circuits: the pulmonary circuit, which pumps blood to the lungs to receive oxygen and leave carbon dioxide, and the systemic circuit, which carries blood from the heart off to the rest of the body.
 The blood consists of fluid that carries cells in the circulation, including some that move from tissue to blood vessels and back, as well as the spleen and bone marrow.